csev/dj4e/assn/dj4e_ads1.md

 Keep running `check` until it does not find any errors.

-(8) Once your application can pass the check  without error, set up the database for your project:

-    python3 manage.py makemigrations
-    python3 manage.py migrate
-    python3 manage.py createsuperuser

 If you restart your web application, there won't be many working urls.
 Try these two to see if you have the home code working properly: